jdeniau/ink-tab/docs/api/tabs.md

 The default keyMap is the following:

-* use left / right or up / down to move to previous / next tab \(depending if you use column or row direction\),
+- use left / right or up / down to move to previous / next tab \(depending if you use column or row direction\),
-* use shift+tab / tab to move to previous / next tab,
+- use shift+tab / tab to move to previous / next tab (disabled if the focus is managed externally, see [#Focus management](Focus management)),
-* use meta \(alt\) + 1-9 number to go to selected tab.
+- use meta \(alt\) + 1-9 number to go to selected tab.

 You can override it this way: